fastrgv/Reliquarium/README.md

 **ver 1.6.8 -- 26jun19**

-* Updated SDL2 to version 2.0.9
-* Updated Ada binding to SDL2;
 * Changed axis labels to High Contrast Font;
 * Darkened background;
 * Executables can now be run from either of 2 directories.